 Which students in a course will be included in the growth-score subcomponent of a teacher’s evaluation?

-Each student enrolled in a course will contribute toward the learning results measure for all teachers assigned to that course as long as the student has an assessment score associated with that course and, in the case of growth calculations, at least one previous, comparable score.
+Each student enrolled in a course will contribute toward the learning results measure for all teachers assigned to that course (see L(18)) as long as the student has an assessment score associated with the course, was reported as enrolled in the course to which the teacher was assigned prior to the administration of the assessment, and, in the case of growth calculations, at least one previous, comparable score.

 Existing L(13)